 All other parameters are coded as TLV tuples as defined in Appendix C. A DSC-REQ message MUST NOT carry parameters for more than one Service Flow in each direction, i.e., a DSC-REQ message MUST contain parameters for either a single upstream Service Flow, or for a single downstream Service Flow, or for one upstream and one downstream Service Flow.
-A DSC-REQ MUST contain at least one of the following:
+A DSC-REQ MUST contain at least one of the following:2

 Classifier Parameters Specification of the rules to be used to classify packets into a specific service flow - this includes the Dynamic Service Change Action TLV which indicates whether this Classifier should be added, replaced or deleted from the Service Flow (refer to C.2.1.3.7).
-If included, the Classifier Parameters MUST contain a Classifier Reference/Identifier and a Service Flow Identifier.
+If included, the Classifier Parameters MUST contain a Classifier Reference/Identifier 3 and a Service Flow Identifier.
 Service Flow Parameters Specification of the Service Flow's new traffic characteristics and scheduling requirements.
-The Service Flow Parameters in this message replace all parameters currently in use by the Service Flow.
+The Admitted and Active Quality of Service Parameter Sets currently in use by the Service Flow.
+If the DSC message is successful and it contains Service Flow parameters, but does not contain replacement sets for both Admitted and Active Quality of Service Parameter Sets, the omitted set(s) MUST be set to null.
 If included, the Service Flow Parameters MUST contain a Service Flow Identifier.
+Payload Header Suppression Parameters Specification of the rules to be used for Payload Header Suppression to suppress payload headers related to a specific Classifier - this includes the Dynamic Service Change Action TLV which indicates whether this PHS Rule should be added, replaced or deleted from the Service Flow (refer to C.2.1.3.7).
+If included, the PHS Parameters MUST contain a Classifier Reference/Identifier and a Service Flow Identifier.
+If Privacy is enabled, a DSC-REQ MUST also contain: HMAC-Digest The HMAC-Digest Attribute is a keyed message digest (to authenticate the

-1. last sentence added 06/21/99 per rfi-n-99043 ew.
+^{1.} last sentence added 06/21/99 per rfi-n-99043 ew.

-3. If the DSC-REQ is CM-initiated and this is a change to an existing Classifier then this is a Classifier Identifier.
+^{3.} If the DSC-REQ is CM-initiated and this is a change to an existing Classifier then this is a Classifier Identifier.
 If the DSC-REQ is CM-initiated and this is a new Classifier then this is a Classifier Reference.
 Footnote edited 06/21/99 per rfi-n-99043 ew.